+$^{70}$ The World Health Organization recommends that PM2.5 levels not exceed 10 micrograms per cubic meter as a guideline for average annual PM2.5.
+Long-term exposure to pollution above this level has been shown to increase the risk of fatal illness.
+It is estimated that nearly 92% of the world's people live in places where this safe level is exceeded.
+Of 194 countries with data in 2015, only 26 reported safe levels of PM2.5, and in 145 countries more than 99% of the population was exposed to un safe levels (World Bank, 2017).
-302. Global response to these challenges has been a three-fold prioritization of urban solutions.
-Urbanization is prioritized by the 2030 sustainable development agenda by dedicating Goal 11 to Sustainable Cities and Communities along with direct reference to cities within several of the 17 Sustainable Development Goals (SDGs).
-This is complemented by the Paris Climate Agreement's emphasis on subnational actors, and the United Nation's one-in-twenty-year Habitat III conference that resulted in the adoption of the New Urban Agenda (NUA) in Quito, Ecuador.
-The NUA is an important milestone in the push for sustainability and resilience by world leaders, which included the Sendai Framework, Paris Agreement, and the Sustainable Development Goals.

-303. Cities offer an effective entry point to operationalize this urban commitment and addressing these challenges for major investments in global environmental benefits in the context of local, national, and global level actions.
-This presents a timely opportunity for the GEF to support countries in harnessing the growing momentum by cities to advance the urban sustainability agenda.

-304. Cities control policies and vital systems related to global and local environmental conditions, such as system-level management of local infrastructure and land use, regional natural resource management, and setting some environmental standards.
+- 302. Global response to these challenges has been a three-fold prioritization of urban solutions.
+Urbanization is prioritized by the 2030 Sustainable Development Agenda by dedicating Goal 11 to Sustainable Cities and Communities along with direct reference to cities within several of the 17 Sustainable Development Goals (SDGs).
+This is complemented by the Paris Climate Agreement's emphasis on subnational actors, and the United Nation's one-intwenty-year Habitat III conference that resulted in the adoption of the New Urban Agenda (NUA) in Quito, Ecuador.
+The NUA is an important milestone in the push for sustainability and resilience by world leaders, which included the Sendai Framework, Paris Agreement, and the Sustainable Development Goals. - 303.
+Cities offer an effective entry point to operationalize this urban commitment and to address these challenges for major investments in global environmental benefits in the context of local, national, and global level actions.
+This presents a timely opportunity for the GEF to support countries in harnessing the growing momentum by cities to advance the urban sustainability agenda. - 304.
+Cities control policies and vital systems related to global and local environmental conditions, such as system-level management of local infrastructure and land use, regional natural resource management, and setting some environmental standards.
 Many cities have direct control over vast pools of public land and private and public land use, zoning, and building codes, transit systems, local roads, water supply, wastewater treatment, solid waste management, labor markets, and others.
 Mayors and city administrators play an essential role in multiple levels of urban and regional governance, necessitating their direct engagement.
 They can be quicker in decision-making and responsive to pressure and requests from local constituencies.
-In the context of climate change city leaders are demonstrating global leadership as well.

-305. Projected urban development demands present an opportunity and an imperative for cities to manage their development sustainably, starting with the planning and design phase.
+In the context of climate change city leaders are demonstrating global leadership as well. - 305.
+Projected urban development demands present an opportunity and an imperative for cities to manage their development sustainably, starting with the planning and design phase.
 For example, there are many-fold efficiency and environmental gains to be had with ex-ante urban investments in reserving land for public right of way for infrastructure investments that follow with demand (Angel, 2014).
-There is an opportunity to facilitate upstream planning to demonstrate models that avoid locking in conventional urban forms, and to help demonstrate innovative options for retrofitting to make existing cities greener and more resilient.
-Enhancing inclusive urban-rural linkages offers opportunities to advance integrated regional development in ways that ease economic pressures leading to congestion.

-306. Concentration of people, wealth, and institutions enable agglomeration economies of scale, scope, and complexity in with gains for firms, households, and cost of providing basic infrastructure and services.
+There is an opportunity to facilitate upstream planning to demonstrate both models that avoid locking-in conventional urban forms and innovative options for retrofitting to make existing cities greener and more resilient.
+Enhancing inclusive urban-rural linkages offers opportunities to advance integrated regional development in ways that ease economic pressures leading to congestion. - 306.
+Concentration of people, wealth, and institutions enable agglomeration economies of scale, scope, and complexity, with gains for firms, households, and lower cost of providing basic infrastructure and services.
 Urban productivity tends to be higher, enabling more efficient output with fewer resources when guided along a sustainable urbanization pathway.
 Cities are incubators of innovation and present unique opportunities to generate and disseminate technological, social, and cultural ideas.
-These offer the dual-opportunity of decarbonizing urbanization and building deep resilience, contributing to achieve Paris Climate Agreement under the 2030 Agenda set by the Sustainable Development Goals.
+These offer the dual opportunity of decarbonizing urbanization and building deep resilience, contributing to achieve Paris Climate Agreement under the 2030 Agenda set by the Sustainable Development Goals.